This is a true story.

 Suddenly realizing I had been the slow one, I said, “So this isn’t the story of how you saved Mikey?”

-After a minute, I struggled to say, “You really are a teacher.”
+My eyes began to leak, too.
+“You really are a teacher.”

 “I think I actually learned something for a change,” I said.

 Trina put a cookie in front of me.
-“Well, that’s why we teach, right?
+“Well, that’s why we teach.
 And what did you learn today, young man?”

 “And that we all have the ability to redeem others.
 All of us.”